 Grippers is a charity founded in 2006 to support young Gloucestershire adults who are recovering from mental illness.

 The Work of the Charity

-Every July (except 2020 due to Covid), we pay for a four-day residential outward-bound style course in West Wales, attended by up to twelve young people who are recovering from psychosis.
+Every July (except 2020 and 2021 due to Covid), we pay for a four-day residential outward-bound style course in West Wales, attended by up to twelve young people who are recovering from psychosis.
 They take part in challenging physical activities, as well as planning and cooking meals, building trust and confidence and, judging by the smiles, having fun and chilling out.